Subnodal/subOS-concept/docs/en/packages.md

 Packages are stored in the `/packages` folder of the user filesystem (`/userfs/packages` in the repo).
-A package is contained in a folder which is named as the package's root namespace identifier (eg. `com.example.mymodule`) and contains a manifest file (named `subpack.json`) along with the relevant JavaScript module files.
+A package is contained in a folder which is named as the package's root namespace identifier (eg. `com.example.mypackage`) and contains a folder with a given version number that contains the manifest file (named `subpack.json`) along with the relevant JavaScript module files.

+So, for example, the manifest for a package named `com.example.mypackage` at version number `10` would be located at `/packages/com.example.mypackage/10/subpack.json`.

 Please see
 [the subPack documentation](https://github.com/Subnodal/subPack/blob/main/README.md#writing-subpackjson)